 Dogs: Man’s Best Friend for a Reason

 Dogs are charming, loving, and extremely loyal.
 But do they make a good pet for children with autism?
-Well, according to oneOpens in a new tab. study, around 67% of families with autistic children owned a dog.
+Well, according to one study, around 67% of families with autistic children owned a dog.
 94 % reported that the child with autism bonded with the dog.
 The statistics show that dogs are great pets for children with autism.

 That said, it’s important to keep in mind that the sensory issues of the children will impact their relationship with the dog.
 It is advisable to opt for bigger dogs since they are generally more gentle and usually don’t bark as much as smaller dogs.
 It is also a good idea to adopt bigger pups instead of small ones.

 Some breeds of dogs that make the best pets for autistic children include Golden Retrievers, Saint Bernards, Newfoundlands, and Labrador Retrievers.
-If you are looking for more than a companion dog, you can also consider choosing a service dog or a therapy dog for your autistic child Opens in a new tab.based on their needs and sensitivities.
+If you are looking for more than a companion dog, you can also consider choosing a service dog or a therapy dog for your autistic child based on their needs and sensitivities.

 Cats: Gentle, Loving Companions

 Cats are often considered to be aloof and detached.
-However, according to a studyOpens in a new tab. published in Frontiers in Veterinary Science, children with ASD value their relationship with their cats.
+However, according to a study published in Frontiers in Veterinary Science, children with ASD value their relationship with their cats.
 Most parents with autistic children reported positive comments about cats like they calm the child and act as a soothing guardian.

 However, keep in mind that some cats can show aggressive behavior, so you need to be careful while choosing the pet.
 The same study suggested that cats that are adopted as kittens are more affectionate and less aggressive towards autistic children.